 The underlining science behind the results lies in sprint interval training (SIT), which involves brief bursts of vigorous exercise separated by short periods of recovery.

 Stuck in a one-story building without stairs?
 Try stationary or walking lunges, which are similar in technique and target the same muscle groups as stair walking.

 As with all new exercise, participants should take their age, health condition and fitness goals into consideration, Dr. Jarzabkowski says.
-If you are having heart, balance or joint issues, are elderly or pregnant, then seek a doctor’s clearance before doing any type of stair climbing.
-If you experience chest pain, light headedness or difficulty breathing then stop and visit a health care professional before continuing again.
+If you are having heart, balance or joint issues, are elderly or pregnant, seek a doctor’s clearance before doing any type of stair climbing.
+If you experience chest pain, light headedness or difficulty breathing, stop and visit a health care professional before continuing again.

 About the Author